nortikin/sverchok/docs/nodes/generator/line_mk4.rst

 +---------------+---------------+--------------+---------------------------------------------------------+

 **Step length mode** - expect array of steps with help of which a line can be subdivided into unequal parts.

+**Step + size mode** - expect array of steps with help of which a line can be subdivided into proportional parts with custom line length.

 Example of usage
 ----------------